pip-webui/pip-webui-entry/README.md

 ### Password reset form

-**Password rest** form is opened right after **Password recovery**.
+**Password reset** form is opened right after **Password recovery**.
 It allows to enter a new password after providing a valid reset code.

 Todo: Add screenshot with password reset form